 Spotify API integration

 The Spotify API integration is a more advanced example of integrating a third-party application into Business Central using an API.
 When I wrote this article, there was no oAuth2 module available!
 At that time, I used a third-party module from a blogger who has since stopped maintaining it.
+I’ve updated the application to BC24 and replaced the authorization module with the current oAuth2.

 Summary